vorlie/iotas-notepad/README.md

 You can add custom themes to Iota's Notepad by importing a JSON file with the theme definitions.
 Follow these steps:

+> **Current Behavior for v1.2.2:** To ensure title bar symbols automatically adapt correctly for light themes, please include the word "light" (case-insensitive) in your custom theme's name within the JSON file.
+Dark themes or themes without "light" in the name will default to using light symbols.

 1. **Create a JSON file** with your custom theme definitions.
 The JSON file should follow this structure:
     ```json
     {